Russo-Ukrainian war (2022–present): Prisoners of war

-An August 2022 report by the Humanitarian Research Lab of the Yale School of Public Health identified 21 filtration camps for Ukrainian "civilians, POWs [prisoners of war], and other personnel" in the vicinity of Donetsk oblast.
-Imaging of one camp, Olenivka prison, found two sites of disturbed earth consistent with "potential graves".
+An August 2022 report by the Humanitarian Research Lab of the Yale School of Public Health identified 21 filtration camps for Ukrainian "civilians, POWs [prisoners of war], and other personnel" in the vicinity of the Donetsk oblast.
+Imaging of one camp, Olenivka prison, found two sites of disturbed earth consistent with "potential graves."
 Kaveh Khoshnood, a professor at the Yale School of Public Health, said: "Incommunicado detention of civilians is more than a violation of international humanitarian law—it represents a threat to the public health of those currently in the custody of Russia and its proxies."
-Conditions described by freed prisoners include exposure, insufficient access to sanitation, food and water, cramped conditions, electrical shocks and assault.
+Conditions described by freed prisoners include exposure, insufficient access to sanitation, food, and water; cramped conditions; electrical shocks; and assault..

 An OHCHR report released in November 2022 documented abuses on both sides, based on interviews with prisoners.
-In March 2023, UN human rights commissioner Volker Türk reported that more than 90% of the Ukrainian POWs interviewed by his office said they had been tortured or ill-treated, including "welcoming beatings" on their arrival in penitentiary facilities, which Russia despite several requests did not give UN staff access to.
+In March 2023, UN human rights commissioner Volker Türk reported that more than 90% of the Ukrainian POWs interviewed by his office said they had been tortured or ill-treated in penitentiary facilities, which Russia, despite several requests, did not give UN staff access to.

 In April 2023, several videos circulated on different websites purportedly showing Russian soldiers beheading Ukrainian soldiers.

 In March 2024, the UN issued a report saying Russia may have executed more than 30 recently captured Ukrainian POWs over the winter.
 The UN Human Rights Office verified three incidents in which Russian servicemen executed seven Ukrainian servicemen.
-According to the same report, 39 of 60 released Ukrainian POWs "disclosed that they had been subjected to sexual violence during their internment, including attempted rape, threats of rape and castration, beatings or the administration of electric shocks to genitals, and repeated forced nudity, including during interrogations".
+According to the same report, 39 of 60 released Ukrainian POWs said that they had been subjected to sexual violence during their internment.

-In October 2024, the EEAS released a statement describing the increasing frequency of Russian executions of Ukrainian prisoners, with at least 177 prisoners dying in Russian captivity since the beginning of the war.
+In October 2024, the EEAS described an increasing frequency of Russian executions of Ukrainian prisoners, with at least 177 prisoners dying in Russian captivity since the beginning of the war.
 The statement included the OHCHR's confirmation of systematic use of different methods of torture used by Russians against Ukrainian prisoners.

-The Ukrainian Armed Forces have been accused of executions and other abuses of Russian POWs, but the number of allegations has been significantly lower.
+The Ukrainian Armed Forces have been accused of executions and abuses of Russian POWs, but the number of allegations has been significantly lower.